Uterotonic: Carbetocin

+Demoxytocin is another analog of oxytocin which is also used to induce labor.

 Prostaglandins

 Prostaglandins are derived from the cell membrane phospholipids through a series of enzymatic reactions.
 Phospholipase A2 cleaves arachidonic acid from membrane phospholipids and is eventually converted to prostaglandins by cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2).
 Due to this mechanism, prostaglandins have a presence in many areas of the body and allow for diverse physiological and pathological functions.
-Primarily known for its role in mediating inflammation: pain, swelling, redness, and warmth, prostaglandin synthesis is a target for many drugs.
+Prostaglandins are primarily known for their role in mediating inflammation, contributing to symptoms such as pain, swelling, redness, and warmth.
+Prostaglandin synthesis is thus a target for many drugs.
 Inhibition of COX-1 and COX-2 by aspirin and non-steroidal anti-inflammatory drugs prevents the inflammatory response and can also prevent homeostatic functions of the stomach and GI system that may lead to ulcers and bleeding.

-Prostaglandins (PG) have been attributed to partaking in the mechanisms of uterine activity during labor.
-The presence of prostaglandins and PG receptors increases throughout the pregnancy and increase expression of oxytocin receptors as well.
-Along with the increase in oxytocin receptors to facilitate labor, prostaglandins also increase the intracellular concentration of calcium.
-Two PG subtypes, E and F, play fundamental roles in labor, PG E receptors, activated by PGE1 and PGE2 are more uteroselective and will stimulate contraction or relaxation depending on the subtype.
-PG F receptors will stimulate myometrial contraction, although the stimulus from PG F receptors are inferior to oxytocin.
-For this reason, injectable PGs are not used as first line treatment.
+Prostaglandins (PGs) have been attributed to partaking in the mechanisms of uterine activity during labor.
+The presence of PGs and PG receptors increases throughout the pregnancy, and PGs increase expression of oxytocin receptors as well.
+Along with the increase in oxytocin receptors to facilitate labor, PGs also increase the intracellular concentration of calcium.
+Two PG subtypes, E and F, play fundamental roles in labor.
+PGE receptors, activated by PGE1 and PGE2, are more uteroselective and will stimulate contraction or relaxation depending on the subtype.
+PGF receptors will stimulate myometrial contraction, although the stimulus from PGF receptors are inferior to oxytocin.
+For this reason, injectable PGs are not used as first-line treatment.
 Adverse effects of injectable PGs include hypotension and pulmonary edema.

 Misoprostol

-Misoprostol: an analogue of PGE1, this injectable PG is a popular choice for PPH prophylaxis and treatment.
-Misoprostol is easily administered, considered safe, and is low cost.
-The routes of administration include sublingual, oral, vaginal, and rectal with greatest efficacy from sublingual and vaginal administration.
-Vaginally administered misoprostol had improved outcomes of inducing labor within twenty four hours compared to oxytocin, but was associated with uterine hyperstimulation.
+Misoprostol is an analogue of PGE1 and is a popular choice for PPH prophylaxis and treatment.
+Misoprostol is easily administered, considered safe, and is low-cost.
+The routes of administration include sublingual, oral, vaginal, and rectal, with greatest efficacy from sublingual and vaginal administration.
+Vaginally administered misoprostol had improved outcomes of inducing labor within twenty-four hours compared to oxytocin, but was associated with uterine hyperstimulation.
 Misoprostol is an agonist of EP1 and EP3 receptors, and can cause a greater stimulation at lower concentrations.
 At higher concentrations, the medication can suppress contractions.

 Carboprost

-Carboprost: an analogue of PGF 2α, this prostaglandin contains oxytocic properties that permit a longer duration of action than the naturally occurring prostaglandins.
-The injectable prostaglandin is administered via intramuscularly or intramyometrial, and is used in clinical practice.
+Carboprost is an analogue of PGF2α and contains oxytocic properties that permit a longer duration of action than the naturally occurring prostaglandins.
+The injectable prostaglandin is administered intramuscularly or intramyometrially, and is used in clinical practice.
 The drug is contraindicated in those with reactive airway diseases.
 Side effects of this medication include hypertension, hypotension, pulmonary hypertension, vomiting and diarrhea.